 Welcome to our statistics page where data fuels our fire.

 We are on a mission.

 Girls need connection, empowerment, and leadership more than ever because they are coping with pressures never seen before in history!

-We do this work because girls must learn the social, emotional, and leadership skill sets they need to navigate 7 core things that “pull on” EVERY girl:
+We do this work because we believe that girls must learn the social, emotional, and leadership skill sets to be able to navigate the 7 core things that “pull on” EVERY girl:

 - Peer pressure (feelings of being less than)